appletrue/NCE_2_3/BookOne/Lesson04-AnExcitingTrip.md

 - S9: My brother has never been abroad before, so he is finding this trip very exciting.

-Q1: Did your brother go abroad before?
-No,he didn't.
+Q1: Has he been abroad before?
+No,he hasn't.

 Q2: Who hasn't been abroad before?
 My brother.

 Q3: How about  his trip ?
 He is finding the trip very exciting.

 Q4: How does he think of his trip?		very exciting.